burkeholland/quick-start/src/chapters/chapter3.md

 <TextField id="email_address" hint="Email Address" keyboardType="email" />
 ```

-You need to access this textfield via the view, so add a line at the top, underneath the frameModule variable.
+You need to access this textfield via the view, so in `app/views/login/login.js` add a line at the top, underneath the frameModule variable.
 Also expose email as a variable available to both the load and signIn functions:

 ```
 var view = require("ui/core/view");